 If you’d like to find a little more difficult constellation, but one that I think is the most beautiful, look for Delphinus.
 This tiny constellation looks exactly like a Dolphin cresting through the sky.

 One thing that might help you as you point these stars out to your children is a laser pointer.
 I take my green laser pointer anytime I’ll be looking at the stars, and people are amazed at how well it points out individual stars.
-You can check out a star pointer, which you can get for around fifteen bucks here at eBay.
-Or there is a similar one here on Amazon for $12:
+You can check out a star pointer on Amazon.

 We have a few different constellation books that our children like to look at.
 Some of them have stories, other glow in the dark, but it helps them enjoy the night sky when we aren’t outside.
 I used these books for the pictures above.